 Our working capital for continuing operations was \$227.0 million at March 31, 2002, \$7.2 million higher than at December 31, 2001.
-A sales-related increase in accounts receivable of \$27.8 million was partially offset by an increase in accounts payable and a reduction in our other current assets account as a result of receiving an expected \$12.4 million tax refund in the first quarter of 2002.
-Cash provided by our operations during the first quarter of 2002 was \$22.9 million compared with \$13.3 million cash used by our operations during the same period one year ago.
-We had higher earnings and smaller increases in working capital during the first quarter of 2002 compared with the first quarter of 2001.
-Our capital expenditures during the first quarter of 2002 totaled \$7.1 million, which was less than the \$9.5 million spent in the first quarter of 2001.
-We believe that our present facilities and planned capital expenditures are sufficient to provide adequate capacity for our operations in 2002.
+A sales-related increase in accounts receivable of \$27.8 million was partially offset by increases in accounts payable and a reduction in our other current assets account as a result of receiving an expected \$12.4 million tax refund in the first quarter of 2002.
+Cash provided by our operations during the first quarter of 2002 was \$22.9 million compared with \$13.3 million of cash used by our operations during the same period in 2001.
+We had higher earnings and smaller increases to working capital during the first quarter of 2002 compared with the first quarter of 2001.
+We project operating cash flow of \$75 to \$80 million for the full year.